 Shirley Gruenhut Plays the Bach French Suite No. 5

-Original Videos of an Amateur Pianist
+Original Videos of a Pianist

 I played the Gigue from this particular French Suite, in concert, about 30 years ago.
 The Gigue is very difficult, with an extremely rapid tempo.
 That was 30 years ago: I’m dating myself right now.